prefix-dev/pixi/docs/features/global_tools.md

 More information on channels can be found [here](../advanced/channel_priority.md).

 ### Exposed
-The exposed binaries are the ones that will be available in the system path.
+The exposed binaries are the ones that will be available in the system `PATH`.
-This is useful when the package has multiple binaries but you want to get a select few, or you want to expose it with a different name.
+This is useful when the package has multiple binaries, but you want to get a select few, or you want to expose it with a different name.
 For example, the `python` package has multiple binaries, but you only want to expose the interpreter.
 You can do this with the following entry:
 ```toml